SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 *.*;auth,authpriv.none          -/var/log/syslog
 ```

-### Ensure Rsyslog service is running
+5. Ensure Rsyslog service is running

 ```bash
 ps -A | grep rsyslog
 sudo systemctl status rsyslog.service
 ```

-## Configure the Rsyslog server to receive and treat incoming logs - Example with Windows logs
+## Configure Rsyslog server to receive and process incoming logs

+### Example: Windows logs

+To receive and process Windows logs, follow these steps:

-### Check that traffic is incoming from your log source
+A. Verify that traffic is incoming from your log source

 ```bash
 sudo tcpdump -i <change_with_interface_name> -c10 -nn src <IP_OF_THE_SOURCE> -vv

 ```
+!!!tip

-> Use `ip addr` command to find the relevant information to relace `<change_with_interface_name>`
+	Use `ip addr` command to find the relevant information to relace `<change_with_interface_name>`.

-### Ensure that syslog events are correctly handled by the Rsyslog server
+B. Ensure syslog events are correctly handled by the Rsyslog server

-For example looking Windows event logs, knowing that many logs uses the field "Hostname":
+For example, in Windows event logs, the field `hostname` is often used.

 ```bash
 sudo tail -f /var/log/syslog | grep -i "Hostname"
 ```

-### Create a configuration file to identify syslog headers that will be used later
+C. Create a configuration file to identify syslog headers that will be used later

-This method helps finding key information located in the syslog headers to split technologies into separate pipelines to be forwarded to the right Intakes on SEKOIA.IO.
+This method helps find key information located in the syslog headers to split technologies into separate pipelines to be forwarded to the right Intakes on SEKOIA.IO.

-We will log all the raw events received by the Rsyslog server to a **temporary file** named "00-testing.conf"
+Log all the raw events received by the Rsyslog server to a **temporary file** named `00-testing.conf`.

+To identify syslog headers that will be used later, follow these steps:

-- First create a dedicated configuration file
+1. Create a dedicated configuration file

 ```bash
 sudo touch /etc/rsyslog.d/00-testing.conf
 ```

-- Edit the configuration file with the following information
+2. Edit the configuration file with the following information

 ```bash
 sudo vim /etc/rsyslog.d/00-testing.conf
 ```

-- Ensure this file will contain the following information only
+3. Make sure the file contains the following information only:

 ```bash
 template(name="SEKOIAIOTesting" type="string" string="<%pri%>1 %timestamp:::date-rfc3339% %hostname% %app-name% %procid% LOG [SEKOIA@53288 intake_key=\"DO_NOT_CHANGE\"] %msg%\n")
 *.* /var/log/testing.log;SEKOIAIOTesting
 ```

-- Restart the Rsyslog service and check its status
+4. Restart the Rsyslog service and verify its status

 ```bash
 sudo systemctl restart rsyslog.service && sudo systemctl status rsyslog.service
 ```

-- Search for Windows events that now contains the syslog headers
+5. Search for Windows events that now contains the syslog headers

 ```bash
 sudo tail -f /var/log/testing.log | grep -i "Hostname"
 ```

-After few seconds, this should display similar log lines as following:
+Similar log lines should be displayed within seconds:

 ```text
 <14>1 2022-03-24T14:33:36.738171+01:00 DESKTOP-XXXXXXX Microsoft-Windows-Sysmon 5504 LOG [SEKOIA@53288 intake_key="DO_NOT_CHANGE"] {"EventTime":"2022-03-24 14:33:36","Hostname":"DESKTOP-XXXXXXX","Keywords":-922337203685XXXXXXX,"EventType":"INFO","SeverityValue":2,"Severity":"INFO","EventID":3,"SourceName":"Microsoft-Windows-Sysmon" [...]}